FAQs

 Which LLM models can I use with RenX, and how are token costs charged?

 Charging uses a credit-based system: you pre-buy credits to cover your usage.
 Each model has its own per-million-token rate for input, output, and caching, and we pass the underlying providers’ pricing through directly.
-A 5.5% platform fee applies when you buy credits by credit card or other standard payment methods.
+A 25% platform fee applies when you buy credits by credit card or other standard payment methods.
+Pro subscribers can also connect their own provider API keys.

 What is prompt caching, and does RenX handle it?